shubh14620/ece-engineers-toolkit/README.md

 *ECE Engineer · Developer · Creator*

+</div>

 ---

-</div>

 ## 📄 License & Copyright

 ```
-©️ 2026 ECE – Engineer's Toolkit v4.0
+©️ 2026 ECE – Engineer's Toolkit v8.0
-Developed by Shubham Pandey
-All Rights Reserved.
+Developed by Shubham Pandey · All Rights Reserved.

 Unauthorized copying, reproduction, distribution, or modification
 of this software, via any medium, is strictly prohibited.

-This project is for personal and educational use only.
+For personal and educational use only.
 Commercial use requires explicit written permission from the author.
 ```